Shall we count the living or the dead?: Mechanisms of action

 \subsection{Interventions that increase risk}

-As an example of an intervention that increases risk, we will consider the effect of treatment with Penicillin on the risk of anaphylaxis.
-Suppose first we relied upon the model in Figure 1 to reason about choice of effect measure.
-If we are willing to assume positive monotonicity ($Pr(\mathbb{C})=0$) and that $\mathbb{B}$ is independent of $\mathbb{U}$, it follows that the survival ratio in any group or population is equal to the prevalence of not having $\mathbb{B}$, and therefore stable across groups with similar prevalence of $\mathbb{B}$:
+As an example of an intervention that increases risk, we will consider the effect of treatment with Penicillin on the risk of anaphylaxis in the first two weeks of treatment.
+Suppose first we relied upon the model in Figure 1.
+If we are additionally willing to assume positive monotonicity ($Pr(\mathbb{C})=0$) and that $\mathbb{B} \independent \mathbb{U} \vert v,s$ , it follows that the survival ratio in any group $v,s$ in the study population is equal to $Pr(\neg \mathbb{B}\vert v, s)$:

-Heterogeneity on the survival ratio scale can then be understood as resulting from deviations from these conditions, for example due to different prevalence of $\mathbb{B}$ between groups, correlation between $\mathbb{B}$ and $\mathbb{U}$ or non-monotonicity: